Endgame tablebase: Metrics

-Before creating a tablebase, a programmer must choose a metric of optimality – in other words, they must define at what point a player has "won" the game.
-Every position can be defined by its distance (i.e. the number of moves) from the desired endpoint.
-Two metrics are generally used:
+Before creating a tablebase, a programmer must choose a metric of optimality which means they must define at what point a player has "won" the game.
+Every position solved by the tablebase will either have a distance (i.e. the number of moves or plies) from this specific point or will get classified as a draw.
+To date, three different metrics have been used: